 This giant inflatable E.coli sculpture was made for the KREBS Fest, presented at University of Sheffield.
 The artwork was first displayed for a month in the Winter Gardens in and then in Firth Hall, Sheffield.
-The artwork has since been presented in other venues of the UK including the Eden Project.
+The artwork has since been presented in other venues of the UK including the National Museum of Scotland, in 2022.

 Making visible the microscopic world around us, the artwork was made as an experimental object to contemplate.